FreeClimbAPI/Node-Get-Digits-Tutorial/README.md

 # Node - Get Digits Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
+View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/collect-digits-1#section-javascript).
 Specifically, the project will:

 - Get digits typed by the caller
 - User their response to respond with the selection